VPAC/superlinux/supercomputingwithlinux.md

 Free and open-source software (FOSS) means that anyone is freely licensed to use, copy, and change the software in any way.
 This implies that the source code is available.
 It contrasts with various forms of proprietary software, where the software is under restrictive copyright and the source code is usually hidden from the users as a binary file.
 In many respects this means treating software development like an academic project ensuring that there is the potential for peer review.

 The first thing that must be accepted is that FOSS operating systems and applications dominates supercomputing and has done so for some time.
-As of November 2015, Linux systems made up 494 of the top 500 (98.8%), various forms of UNIX another 6 (1.2%), MS-Windows 1 (0.2%), with 1 mixed system (which is why the numbers equal 100.2%).
+As of November 2015, Linux systems made up 494 of the top 500 (98.8%), and various forms of UNIX another 6 (1.2%).
 If one goes several years into the past to June 2009 the distribution was 88% Linux, 5.8% mixed, 4.8% UNIX, and 0.8% MS-Windows.
 In June 2004 it was 58.2% Linux, 36.4% UNIX, 2% BSD-based, and a handy 3.2% Not Available.
 One has to go back into the last century (e.g., June 1999) to where Linux was not dominant – and then it was the various proprietary UNIXes that had the majority (UNIX 96.4%, Linux 3.4%).

 Today, whether measured by the total number of systems, the performance of the systems, or the highest ranking systems, it is Linux, Linux, and Linux in the high performance computing world.